WIPocket/FactorioFotograf/readme.md

 # Factorio Fotograf
 Minimalistic Factorio map generator for Linux.
+I assume that your Factorio folder is in `~/.factorio`

 ## Usage
 Just run: